Lead Paint Removal and Remediation

 Lead paint has been banned for commercial use since 1978, more than 40 years ago.
 That said, plenty of homes, apartments, and commercial properties built prior to the U.S. Lead Poisoning Prevention Act and subsequent laws are still used today.
 Not all of these properties are guaranteed to contain lead paint.
 Some might have never used it, while others may have had it removed years ago.
 But if you live in and/or own a property built before the 1980s, there’s a chance you might have a lead paint problem.

 Commercial buildings and multi-family complexes must receive lead paint risk assessments prior to transactions, but homeowners might not be required.
 Either way, it’s recommended to have a professional test your property for lead paint for the health and safety of all residents.
-If lead paint is found, you must act accordingly by hiring a certified lead paint abatement contractor like Anderson Painting.
+If lead paint is found, you should act accordingly by hiring a certified lead paint remediation contractor like Anderson Painting.

 The Problem with Lead Paint